pd-fkie/exim-fuzzer/blog-post.md

 With the [desocketing approach](https://lolcads.github.io/posts/2022/02/libdesock/), we can hook the network functions of the target and handle network I/O in userspace that would otherwise be delegated to the kernel.
-Normally desocketing libraries redirect `recv()`'s on network sockets to some other input channel like stdin but libdesock allows us to customize this behavior.
+Normally desocketing libraries redirect `recv()`'s on network sockets to some other input channel like stdin but libdesock allows us to customize this behavior and implement our own input channel.
 We chose to use a shared memory channel for input transmission because it has by far the lowest overhead of all IPC methods.